vidify/vidify/README.md

 ## FAQ

-### Vidify doesn't work correctly with Python 3.8
+### Vidify doesn't work correctly with Python 3.8 and PySide2
-Qt started supporting Python 3.8 with the 5.14 release.
+PySide2 started supporting Python 3.8 with the 5.14 release.
 Make sure you're using an updated version and try again. `TypeError: 'Shiboken.ObjectType' object is not iterable` will be raised otherwise.

 ### `ModuleNotFoundError: No module named 'gi'` when using a virtual environment
 For some reason, `python-gobject` may not be available inside a virtual environment.
 You can create a symlink inside it with: